jfcaballerop/SpringBoot-Reactor-RabbitMQ/README.md

-# Project Reactor - RabbitMQ - Samples
+# Spring Boot - Reactor - RabbitMQ - Samples

 "Reactor RabbitMQ API enables messages to be published to RabbitMQ and consumed from RabbitMQ using functional APIs with non-blocking back-pressure and very low overheads."